newBieIrfan/newBieIrfan/README.md

 ### About me

-**I'm an 4th year undergraduate in the stream of Computer Science and Engineering.
+**I'm an undergraduate in the stream of Computer Science and Engineering.
 Interested in Full Stack Development.**

 * Enthusiast.
 Like to try new things every now and then 😁
 * Worked on projects in MERN stack 👀️
-* I'm currently learning .NET stack along with Angular 🎉️
+* Done a few projects in .NET stack along with Angular 🎉️
+* Currently learning svelte

 **Also,**